Recipe Sharing | Ivan Ramen's Savory Pancakes (Okonomiyaki)

 Tyla cooks these pancakes as the main course when cooking for her family.
 Vincent is using the inspiration for one our small plates on this weekend's menu.
 He is "going rogue" by garnishing with locally foraged Whidbey Island Sea Beans from our resident forager Karen Achabel (she is at the Langley Library and does fun food & beverage events).

+We also love to be inspired by specialty ingredients.
 The Japanese Pantry from San Fransisco has especially high-end products.
 Central Market or H-Mart also carry many of these products.

 Happy eating,